PT Perkebunan Nusantara I (PTPN1)

 1. The last replanting activity of PTPN I was in 2019 and outside the forest area.
 PTPN I did not carry out land clearing and replanting activities in 2020.
 The land clearing activities that occurred within the PTPN I land use right (HGU) in 2020 as alleged in the NGO report were encroachment by the community.
 PTPN I committed not to do replanting and new planting until there is results of spatial/ renewal analysis from the relevant authorities.
 In addition, PTPN I also informed that they will conduct an HCV and HCS assessment involving competent institutions.

-2. The issue raised by RAN in the Leuser Watch dated 24 June 2020 titled “Amidst COVID-19 lockdown deforestation for palm oil climbs” stating PTPN I failed to implement the NDPE policy, PTPN I said that PTPN I already have Sustainable Palm Oil Policy and willing to share with stakeholders
+2. With regards to the issue raised by RAN in the Leuser Watch article dated 24 June 2020 titled “Amidst COVID-19 lockdown deforestation for palm oil climbs” stating PTPN I failed to implement the NDPE policy, PTPN I said that PTPN I already have Sustainable Palm Oil Policy and willing to share with stakeholders

 Musim Mas will continue communication with PTPN I and will monitor their progress.